rbowsley/lamplighthelp/source/7-1-1_When_and_Where.markdown

 **Locations**

 If locations are activated in your system, you will find them below {{workarea}}s.
 You can select as many as you need.
 If one is selected in error, simply click again to deselect.
-These let you view your {{activities}} by location in the diary, as well as being used as a filter in {{report}}s.
+These let you view your {{activity}} records by location in the diary, as well as being used as a filter in {{report}}s.

 **Custom Fields**